 Based on the acclaimed "Brain-Compatible" and Concept-Based dance curriculum originated by Anne Green Gilbert.

 Warm-ups include rhyming dance exercises, ballet-oriented stretches and listening activities using varied movements.
-Dancers will explore weekly concepts individually through a creative problem-solving approach, sometimes with props to aid the exploration.
-Children learn to copy each other’s shapes and mirror moving shapes to expand their movement vocabulary.
-They will work on skills such as leap, gallop, hop, skip, run, slide, twist, bend, stretch, swing, turn and more as well as try skills already mastered in new ways (exploring levels, directions, speed, etc).
-Students will begin to learn short movement combinations and incorporate this learning into simple folk dances.
+Dancers explore movement concepts through a creative, problem-solving approach, sometimes with props to aid the exploration.
+Dancers learn to copy each other’s shapes and mirror moving shapes to expand their movement vocabulary.
+They will work on skills such as leap, gallop, hop, skip, run, slide, twist, bend, stretch, swing, turn and more as well as try skills already mastered in new ways (exploring levels, directions, speed and more).
+Students learn movement combinations and phrases and incorporate this learning into folk dances as well.
 A variety of music is used to enhance creative expression and improvisation.
 Creative dance concepts and lessons translate well into codified techniques (ballet, modern dance, jazz, tap) and working through this curriculum is a great way for dancers to incorporate structured improvisation into their studies.

-For our young Modern dancers we begin with an introduction to the vocabulary along with an exploration of general movement concepts through improvisational and creative dance activities.
-Students have the opportunity to create their own movement and collaborate with fellow dancers in class as they also build their technique, strength and flexibility.
+Visual and moving image arts as well as music history and dance history/appreciation are incorporated in a multi-disciplinary.
+Students have the opportunity to create their own movement and collaborate with fellow dancers in class as they also build their technique.

-As dancers progress in our Modern dance program, they develop increased understanding of the codified techniques mentioned above.
-Dancers will learn more complex movement combinations, and explore further into the history and aesthetics of the techniques.
-We will continue to incorporate improvisational activities, moving toward shared-weight and contact improvisation as the dancers build their strength and confidence.
-Through all of our Modern classes, the dancers are also exposed to a wide variety of musical styles and meters, which inspires and challenges them as they work through their study of modern dance.
+As dancers become more experienced in modern dance, they begin moving toward shared-weight and contact improvisation as they build their strength and confidence.
+Throughout the Modern curriculum, the dancers are exposed to a wide variety of musical styles and meters, which inspires and challenges them as they work through their study of modern dance.